Last updated

 Pros

-• Can support founder-led sales and other business functions such as fundraising, recruiting, and more making folk one of the most well-rounded and affordable CRM on the list.
+• Social media integration Can support founder-led sales and other business functions such as fundraising, recruiting, and more making folk one of the most well-rounded and affordable CRM on the list.

 • Sales automation including custom objects (coming soon), custom dashboards and auto-deduplication so you don't double up leads.